 - Discharge notes

-- Appointment notes from by specialists or primacy care physician
+- Appointment notes from by specialists or primary care physician

 - Living will, advanced directives

 Electronic records promise a number of high-impact benefits to improve administrative efficiency, enhance the care quality and reduce the spread of disease.
 Four examples of the benefits of EHR include:

 - Fewer Redundant Tests – Without access to a patient’s health records, physicians are not able to view the results of recent laboratory tests or to view radiology images.
 As a result, many physicians order redundant tests, which unnecessarily inflate health care costs.

 - Safer Prescriptions – Without access to a patient’s health records, physicians are not able to view known allergens, current or historical medications.
 Unknowingly, a physician may prescribe drugs which lead to adverse reactions with other medications the patient is taking.